Eulie Chowdhury

 Urmila Eulie Chowdhury (4 October 1923 – 20 September 1995) was an Indian architect who worked during the mid-to-late 20th century.
 She worked in the fields of general architecture, landscape architecture and design, and was also a teacher and writer.
 She was a pioneer woman architect working in India.
 Some sources state that she was also the first female architect in Asia.
 After her education she worked in close collaboration with Le Corbusier in the planning design and construction of the city of Chandigarh.

+Chowdhury, along with Pierre Jeanneret, is also credited for the creation of the now-iconic Chandigarh chair, for which the Victoria & Albert Museum wrote: "its fascinating origin story is often untold, and its designer, Eulie Chowdury, usually remains uncredited".

 Early life and family

 Chowdhury was born in Shahjehanpur in Uttar Pradesh in 1923.
 She earned a Cambridge School Certificate from Kobe, Japan, studied architecture at the University of Sydney, and at the Conservatory of Music of the Julian Ashborn School of Art, Sydney, and earned a degree in Ceramics in Englewood, New Jersey.
 Her father was a diplomat, so she grew up traveling around the world.
 She was married to Jugal Kishore Chowdhary, who worked as a consulting architect with the Government of Punjab.